SettleMint

 Overview

-Every DALP transaction passes through two independent policy layers before reaching the blockchain:
+Standard DALP transactions pass through three checks before reaching the blockchain:

-2. Custodian policy --- the configured custody provider (DFNS or Fireblocks) applies operational controls (amount limits, multi-party approval) before MPC signing.
+3. Custodian policy - the configured custody provider applies operational controls such as amount limits, multi-party approval, or hardware-backed quorum before signing.

 End-to-end sequence